Uncertainty Quantification on Graph Learning: A Survey: Methods for Uncertainty Representation

-\\ OOD epistemic uncertainty arises from the lack of knowledge about certain inputs.
-When imposing a \textit{formal} probability distribution on inputs or model parameters is hard, we can approximate this uncertainty by generating controlled perturbations of each input.
+When imposing a \textit{formal} probability distribution on inputs or model parameters is hard, one can approximate the uncertainty by manually designed controllable perturbations to replace mathematical formulation.
 These perturbations are carefully designed to preserve the core semantic or structural content while introducing realistic variations.
 By observing how the model's predictions vary across these perturbations, we obtain a proxy measure of epistemic uncertainty.

-Specifically, uncertainty sets are constructed by applying controlled perturbations while retain key structural or attributional information.
-By adopting controlled perturbations, input graphs are augmented in a manually controllable way.
+Specifically, manually designed uncertainty sets can be instantiated by augmenting input graphs through controlled perturbations that retain salient structural or attributive information.
+By adopting designed perturbations, input graphs are augmented in a manually controllable way.
 Structural augmentations include node/edge deletion or addition \cite{you2020graph}, and subgraph sampling via random walks to preserve local topology \cite{qiu2020gcc}.
 At the attribute level, node and edge features can be masked or corrupted to mimic missing or noisy information.
-Some works combine both structural and attribute perturbations to generate diverse graph augmentations \cite{zhu2020deep}.
+Some works \cite{zhu2020deep} combine both structural and attribute perturbations to generate diverse graph augmentations.

-These manually designed perturbations offer interpretable and task-relevant ways to simulate uncertainty, particularly when distributional assumptions are hard to formalize.